darugnaa/darugnaa.github.io/_posts/2015-12-24-the-produkt.markdown

 If you know a little about programming and 3D graphics you are going to ask yourself **how** all of this can be compressed into 64KiB.
 Textures take space, meshes take space, music, meta data, all takes space... compression alone isn't enough.

 In [one of the dedicated sites](http://www.theproduct.de/text.html) lies the explanation. *There's no compression*.

 - Textures are not stored, they are generated: the executable stores the algorithms used to paint textures. (this is done in the initial loading)
 - Meshes are generated with primitives (cubes, spheres, triangles) attached together and animated.
-- Music is a MIDI track rendered by synthetizers.
+- Music is a MIDI track rendered by synthesizer.
 - The executable is stripped (all extra metadata is removed)
 - Data is stored and/or packed in custom formats
 - [There was still enough space for writing credits](http://www.theproduct.de/scro1.html)